privatenumber/esbuild-loader/README.md

 Use it to pass in a [different esbuild version](#bring-your-own-esbuild-advanced).

+## 💡 Support

+For personalized assistance, take advantage of my [_Priority Support_ service](https://github.com/sponsors/privatenumber).

+Whether it's about Webpack configuration, esbuild, or TypeScript, I'm here to guide you every step of the way!

 ## 🙋‍♀️ FAQ

 ### Is it possible to use esbuild plugins?